Italian Lakes header

 Lake Maggiore

 What to do: If you’re a sucker for architectural beauty, you’ll fall in love with this lake time and time again.
-The small quaint towns and villages add warmth and charm, and they are all so stunning they’ll make you gasp.
+The small, quaint towns and villages add warmth and charm, and they are all so stunning they’ll make you gasp.
 If you’re after a little buzz, choose Verbania.
-Often referred to as the garden on the lake, you won’t help but feel electrified by the atmosphere.
+Often referred to as the garden on the lake, you can’t help but feel electrified by the atmosphere.
 And best of all, restaurants and nightlife flourish in abundance.
-For something a little quieter though, Cannobio is perfect.
-One’s things for sure, the quirky Swiss and Italian blend is a winner.
+For something a little quieter, though, Cannobio is perfect.
+One thing is for sure: the quirky Swiss and Italian blend is a winner.

 Where to stay: Villa Meraviglia